Multimodal corridors gain ground as supply chains reconfigure: DP World

 These services are increasingly integrated with inland logistics capabilities, including rail and road, helping customers move cargo more efficiently across key trade corridors.

-This corridor-based approach is becoming more important as supply chains evolve from linear, point-to-point models into more connected regional networks.
+This corridor-based approach is becoming more important as supply chains evolve from linear, point-to-point models into more connected regional networks, said the report.

 As trading patterns become increasingly shaped by resilience, regionalisation and speed to market, businesses need transport systems that can flex across multiple modes while maintaining reliability and visibility from origin to destination.